Sursock bronze: Composition and description

-Two calves (young bulls) flank the small base.
-According to Dussaud, the proportions of the Sursock bronze bulls confirm that these are young, further evidenced by their underdeveloped horns.
-This observation is corroborated by the relief in the Calvet Museum, which elucidates that in the parallel Israelite cult of the golden calf, the Hebrew term used is ʿgel, meaning "young bull".
-In the Levant, the bull/calf was the animal of Baal-Hadad.
+Two young bulls flank the small base.
+According to Dussaud, the proportions of the Sursock bronze bulls confirm that they are young, further evidenced by their underdeveloped horns.
+This observation is corroborated by the relief in the Calvet Museum, which elucidates that in the parallel Israelite cult of the golden calf, the Hebrew term used is ʿgel, meaning 'young bull'.
+In the Levant, the bull/calf was the animal associated with Baal-Hadad.
 The group's large base is composed of a horizontal top plate and four side panels, forming a hollow, bottomless structure.
 Each side panel has two circular holes, about 1 cm in diameter, aligned in pairs across the opposite sides.
 Additionally, the top plate of the base has a circular opening, about 7.3 cm in diameter, which likely corresponded to a hollow space below.
-The edge of the opening shows no signs of wear or fitting, which suggests it wasn't used to hold an object like a ceremonial cup or incense burner.
+The edge of the opening shows no signs of wear or fitting, which suggests it was not used to hold an object like a ceremonial cup or incense burner.
 The arrangement of the group in two tiers is corroborated by several replicas, including a relief in the Calvet Museum.